 Duration

-Pre-Competition Activity 1 hour
+Pre-Competition Activity (recommended) 1 hour

 Entry Stage 1 hour

 If candidate progresses to the National Qualifiers

 National Qualifier 1 day

 If candidate is selected for the UK final

 Technical and Mindset training 1 day

 NET Celebration of Skills (also for Top 2 competitors in each heat) 1 day

 UK Final 5 days

 This does not include training and preparation time for each stage of the competition.
-You would also need to factor in potential travel and overnight stays if required for the National Qualifier and UK Final.
-Competitors must remain at the UK final for the duration of the event, including the WorldSkills presentation ceremony.
+You would also need to factor in potential travel and overnight stays if required for the National Qualifier, Technical and Mindset training, the NET Celebration of Skills and the UK Final.
+Competitors must remain at the UK Final for the duration of the event, including the WorldSkills presentation ceremony.

-Special Requirements or Assistance
+Candidates Requiring Special Assistance